QIXIN-LIN/macs30123-final-project/README.md

 #### Contents

 - `main.ipynb`: Jupyter notebook containing the code to run the scraper and update the RDS database.
-- `some SkillNER files`: Required package for Named Entity Recognition (NER) to extract skills from job descriptions.
+- `some SkillNER files`: Required files for Named Entity Recognition (NER) to extract skills from job descriptions.
 - `template for logins.csv`: File to input login credentials for platforms to be scraped.

 #### Instructions

 1. **Prepare the Environment**:
    - Navigate to the `Step1_Scraper_RDS` folder.
-   - Ensure that you have the `SkillNER` package installed.
+   - Ensure that you have follow the guidance on [Github - SkillNER by AnasAito](https://github.com/AnasAito/SkillNER) to install it correctly.
 This package is crucial for processing and extracting skills from job descriptions using NER.
 2. **Configure Credentials**:
-   - Open `logins.csv` and add your login credentials for the platforms you intend to scrape.
-It is recommended to use a service account or a test account, rather than personal credentials, to avoid any potential security or privacy issues.
+   - Open `template for logins.csv` and add your login credentials for Linkedin.
+It is recommended to use a test account, rather than personal credentials, to avoid any potential security or privacy issues.
 3. **Run the Notebook**:
    - Open `main.ipynb` in a Jupyter environment.
    - Execute the cells in the notebook to start the scraping process and update the RDS database with the collected data.